-The guidelines have been drafted using plain English with a view to them being a self-explanatory set of governing rules for private ancillary funds and their trustees.
+The guidelines have been drafted using plain English with a view to them being a self-explanatory set of governing rules for public ancillary funds and their trustees.

-- Guideline 1.
-The Guidelines are to be referred to as the Private Ancillary Fund Guidelines 2009. - Guideline 2.
-The Guidelines commence on 1 October 2009.
-This coincides with the commencement of the new regulatory regime governing private ancillary funds. - Guideline 3.
+Guideline 1.
+The Guidelines are to be referred to as the Public Ancillary Fund Guidelines 2011.

+Guideline 2.
+The Guidelines commence on 1 January 2012.
+This coincides with the commencement of the new regulatory regime governing public ancillary funds.

+Guideline 3.
 The Dictionary to the Income Tax Assessment Act 1997 contains the definitions of terms used in the Guidelines.
-The rules for interpreting the Income Tax Assessment Act 1997 also apply to the Guidelines. - Guideline 4.
+The rules for interpreting the Income Tax Assessment Act 1997 also apply to the Guidelines.

+Guideline 4.
 The Guidelines specify the amount of the administrative penalty imposed under the Taxation Administrative Act 1953 for breach of these guidelines.
 The amount of the penalty depends on the particular guideline that has been breached and may be a fixed amount or an amount determined by a formula.
-The amount of the penalty (if any) is set out under particular guidelines. - Guidelines 5 and 6.
-The on-going rules that a private ancillary fund must comply with are set out in Part 2 of the Guidelines.
-The transitional rules that apply to private ancillary funds that were prescribed private funds before 1 October 2009 are set out in Part 3 of the Guidelines. - Guideline 7.
-Sets out the object of the Guidelines. - Guideline 8.
-Sets out general principles that private ancillary funds must observe.
-These principles underpin the remainder of the rules in the Guidelines. - Guideline 9.
-Mandates that a private ancillary fund must be established as a valid trust.
+The amount of the penalty (if any) is set out under particular guidelines.

+Guidelines 5 and 6.
+The on-going rules that a public ancillary fund must comply with are set out in Part 2 of the Guidelines.
+The transitional rules that apply to public ancillary funds are set out in Part 3 of the Guidelines.

+Guideline 7.
+Sets out the object of the Guidelines.

+Guideline 8.
+Sets out general principles that public ancillary funds must observe.
+These principles underpin the remainder of the rules in the Guidelines.

+Guideline 9.
+Mandates that a public ancillary fund must be established as a valid trust.
 The validity of a particular trust will be determined under the relevant state or territory law (particularly the law of equity as affected by statute).

 Guideline 10.
-A private ancillary fund must be set up and run solely to benefit other deductible gift recipients.
-However, a private ancillary fund cannot provide money to another ancillary fund.
+A public ancillary fund must be set up and run solely to benefit other deductible gift recipients.
+However, a public ancillary fund cannot provide money to another ancillary fund.
 The governing rules of the fund must contain this purpose.
 References to the 'governing rules of the fund' throughout the Guidelines are generally references to the trust instrument of the fund but may also refer to the other documents governing the establishment or operation of the fund.

 Guideline 11.
-A private ancillary fund must be a not-for-profit entity.
+A public ancillary fund must be a not-for-profit entity.
 A not-for-profit entity is one which is not operating for the profit or gain of its members, whether these gains are provided directly or indirectly.
 Any surplus made by the entity must be directed towards carrying out the entity's purposes.